JvanKatwijk/qt-dab/README.md

 Windows
 ------------------------------------------------------------------

-Windows releases can be found at https://github.com/JvanKatwijk/qt-dab/releases.
-The software is packed in a zipped folder, (windows-bin.zip).
-The folder - after unpacking - contains the executable (and other executables) as well as the libraries to run the software.
+For windows there is an installer, to be found in the releases section, https://github.com/JvanKatwijk/qt-dab/releases.
+The installer will install the executable as well as required libraries.
+The installer will also call the official installer for the dll implementing the api for getting access to the SDRplay devices.

+Furthermore, the releases section contains a "zipped" folder, with executables for this and other programs.

 If you want to compile it by yourself, please install Qt through its online installer, see https://www.qt.io/